Last Updated on

 Rebuilding your credit can be tricky – which is why you want a no annual fee, unsecured credit card such as the No-Fee Scotiabank Value® VISA* Card.
 Besides no annual fee, what makes this card popular is the balance transfer option which comes with a promotional interest rate of 3.99%.
 This is a great way to reduce what you’re paying with any of your other credit cards, but note that the APR does go up to 16.99% after six months.

 Interesting enough, the card does come with some additional benefits.
-Cardholders will get up to 20% off at participating AVIS locations worldwide.
+Cardholders will get up to 25% off at participating AVIS and Budget locations in Canada and the US.
 You can also request a supplementary card at no extra cost.
 As long as you haven’t declared bankruptcy in the last seven years, you’ll likely be approved for this card.

 Best Low-Interest Unsecured Credit Card for Bad Credit in Canada